davidkj69/HiBench/README.md

   2. Setup Hadoop

       Before you run any workload in the package, please verify the Hadoop framework is running correctly.
-All the workloads have been tested with Cloudera Distribution of Hadoop 3 update 4 (cdh3u4) and Hadoop version 1.0.3
+All the workloads have been tested with Cloudera Distribution of Hadoop 3 update 4 (cdh3v4) and Hadoop version 1.0.3

   3. Setup Hive (for hivebench)

       Please make sure you have properly set up Hive in your cluster if you want to test hivebench.
-Or the benchmark willuse the default Hive-0.9 release which is included in package.
+Or the benchmark will use the default Hive-0.9 release which is included in package.

+  4. Setup HBase

+     Please make sure you have properly set up HBase in your cluster if you want to test hbasebench, no default distribution is assumed, and you MUST have the propery hbase-site.xml file available for HiBench to access.

 2. Configure for the all workloads